John E. Traeger: Politics

-First tenure as Cook County Sheriff

 Traeger considered either running for mayor in 1915, or for Cook County Treasurer in 1914.
 He instead, successfully, ran for Cook County Sheriff as the Democratic nominee.

-Activities between tenures as sheriff

 Trager left office as Sheriff in 1918, but he would return to that office ten years later.
 In the interim period, he remained involved in government and politics.
 Traeger was a delegate to the 1920 Illinois constitutional convention.
 In 1923, mayor William Emmett Dever appointed Traeger to Chicago's zoning appeal board.
 He retained this position until his 1928 election to another term as sheriff.

-Second tenure as Cook County Sheriff

 In 1928, Traeger won the special election for Cook County sheriff.
 He won the Democratic nomination, running unopposed in the primary.
 In the general election, he defeated Republican nominee George H. Weideling.
 This made Traeger the first person to be elected to two terms as Cook County sheriff.

 Trager took his oath of office on November 28, 1928, but did not formally take office until 10:30 on December 3, 1928.

 After taking office, he hired his son John Ernest Traeger as assistant sheriff.

 Traeger encountered a scandal when Cook County judges, including John P. McGoorty, advised him against continuing with patronage hires he had been undertaking, replacing county jail employees with inexperienced political hires.

-Trager left office in December 1930.
+He left office in December 1930.

-County Jury Commissioner

 Traeger was appointed to fill a vacancy on the Cook County Jury Commission, taking office on January 25, 1935.
 He was immediately made chairman of the committee.
 He would serve four terms, holding the office until his death.
 At the end of his tenure, he was the oldest individual serving as a Cook County official.

-Personal life
+Personal life and death

 Traeger's son, John Ernest Traeger, served 18 years as a member of the Cook County Board of Commissioners, as well two years on the Cook County Board of Assessors, Cook County assistant sheriff (during Traeger's second term as Cook County Sheriff), and a stint as chief deputy clerk of the Cook County Superior Court.